holidayextras/partner-api-docs/pages/hxapi/barcode.md

 currently in use only in UK

-Some airport carparks, and other products, have the ability to scan barcodes, speeding up arrival procedures.
+An increasing number of car parks, and other products, are updating the way they operate to introduce scanning systems in order to speed up arrival procedures.
+You will be required to include a 2D barcode on every customer confirmation.
+The only instance where you should not include a 2D barcode is when a car park stipulates that a QR code is required.

 This endpoint simply enables you to specify a booking reference and receive a **Code128** barcode representation of that in return.

 In our experience, the size can be scaled down, but you must keep the proportions the same to prevent blurring.
 ## Method